 Highlights in addition to club practices are the participation in competitive tournaments such as Cup of the North in Edmonton as well as recreational tournaments to play some friendly polo and make friends.

-The University of Saskatchewan Kayak Club is dedicated to teaching basic kayak and canoe polo skills through a variety of Learn-To-Kayak sessions for both students and residents around Saskatoon.
+We are dedicated to teaching basic kayak and canoe polo skills through a variety of Learn-To-Kayak sessions for both students and residents around Saskatoon.
 The Learn-To-Kayak sessions teach basic skills such as wet-exits, T-rescues, front strokes, back strokes, hand rolls and paddle rolls in addition to skills needed for kayak polo.
 This can help paddlers develop more confidence in the water, improve skills, and learn how to play canoe polo.
 All interested individuals are encouraged to come out and try these sessions.